Skip to main content

 # Re-enable a rule for the current project

-vectimus rule enable vectimus-base-010
+vectimus rule enable vectimus-infra-004

 # Re-enable a rule everywhere

-vectimus rule enable vectimus-base-010 --global
+vectimus rule enable vectimus-infra-004 --global

 Precedence model: A rule is disabled if it appears in either the global disabled list or the project disabled list.
 Project overrides can only relax (disable) rules.
 They cannot re-enable a globally disabled rule.